martinmaguire89/milestone-project-3/README.md

 The following process was undertaken to succesfully deploy the project on the Heroku:

 New app creted on Heroku
-After creating my env.py file (along with the .gitignore file), I added the MONGO URI..
+* After creating my env.py file (along with the .gitignore file), I added the MONGO URI..
-I installed Heroku via my command line interface, using install npm install heroku on my git hub terminal.
+* I installed Heroku via my command line interface, using install npm install heroku on my git hub terminal.
 Afterwards type heroku login, which would redirect me to another tab where I would sign in to heroku as proceed once more in the terminal.
 The next step was to initialise a git repo and add my Heroku remote repo command.
 However, as per the requirements, before I can push my code to the Heroku app, I installed:
-A requirements.txt file is needed to run the installed dependencies, so to create and commit this file, the following command was used: $ sudo pip3 freeze --local > requirements.txt (and also used to update the file if any libraries were added).
+* A requirements.txt file is needed to run the installed dependencies, so to create and commit this file, the following command was used: $ sudo pip3 freeze --local > requirements.txt (and also used to update the file if any libraries were added).
-A Procfile is needed to direct the Heroku app to the file that it needs to run.
+* A Procfile is needed to direct the Heroku app to the file that it needs to run.
 So I used the command $ echo web: python > Procfile in the terminal to install the file.
-This was followed by a simple command in the terminal to run the web process: $ heroku ps:scale web=1.
+* This was followed by a simple command in the terminal to run the web process: $ heroku ps:scale web=1.
-Finally, to deploy I would use the $ git push heroku master to deploy my code on the Heroku app.
+* Finally, to deploy I would use the $ git push heroku master to deploy my code on the Heroku app.
 After any change on my code, I would push my code to the Heroku app to check if it was functioning.
 There were some slight issues with the MONGO URI and SECRET KEY but it was resolved quickly.

 ## Credits
-* Thank you to the mentors who helped me with everything.
+* Credit goes to the tutos for there hlep wiht my log in probelms and my mentor rahul for everything.
 ### Content
+* The log in paage html was taken form a login.signup page from[colorlib](https://colorlib.com/).
+* the login/sign up usinf flask + python was foun on [prettyprinted] (https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) Youtube page.

 ### Media